luphysics/MODA/README.md

 #### Running MODA

-To use MODA, download the code and place it in a desired location.
-For simplicity of instructions, rename the folder to `MODA`.

 In your file explorer, double-click `MODA.m` inside the `MODA` folder to open it with MATLAB.
 MODA can then be started using the "Run" button in the MATLAB editor.

 #### Using MODA